 And Stevenage Museum does not miss the opportunity to showcase the full extent of this.
 It’s emphatically not a museum which just glorifies Stevenage’s award winning cycle paths.

-Although perhaps there should be more about these given that Stevenage is responsible for proving that it doesn’t matter how good your bike infrastructure, the same small number of people will still cycle to work and the rest will take the car.
-Or the bus, at least until they shut down the bus service altogether, a situation just getting underway in Mama’s hometown.
-Nobody needs to go out on a Sunday, right?
+Although perhaps there should be more about these given that Stevenage is responsible for proving that it doesn’t matter how good your bike infrastructure is, the same small number of people will still cycle to work and the rest will take the car (no really.
+There are studies).

 Actually, Mama thinks that if they wanted more people to cycle they shouldn’t have made Stevenage so easy to drive around.
 As long as you like roundabouts.
 You can do 40 mph right through the centre, round the edges and then all the way back again along arterial roads!
 Mama, who always drives in Stevenage immediately after having had to slog across the middle of London by car, really appreciates this sort of thing.
 And the ample reasonably priced parking.